 Day 9:The German Saxons inhabited Transylvania alongside Romanians and Hungarians for almost eight centuries.
 They left a unique and lasting heritage, one evident in medieval towns like Sighisoara, Sibiu (si-BEE-u) and Brasov (bra-SHOV).
 Another part is the many villages built by them in a very distinctive architecture, each of them having a fortified church, which was then surrounded by a wall to shelter the community in case of assault.

 We’ll head out today to explore one such well-preserved village, namely Viscri (pronounced VEE-scree), a short distance away from Sighisoara.
 We’ll visit the fortified church in Viscri which was originally built in the 13th century and you’ll have some free time for a walk through this picturesque village to discover it on your own.
 After a wonderful lunch in the village, we’ll take a short walk to discover another traditional occupation, that of making bricks and roof tiles by hand from local clay, water and sand, and a wonderfully welcoming local family will show us how this is done.
 Overnight in Sighisoara.

-Day 14: Those of you who wish to arrange your flights out of Sibiu (SBZ) back home can do so to leave at any time, then you can enjoy your last morning in town.
-You’ll then be transferred to the airport in time to make your flight.
-Those of you flying out of Bucharest (OTP) on our final day of the tour we’ll drive once again over the Carpathian Mountains before reaching the southern plains back to the capital city of Bucharest.
+Day 14: We will head back to Bucharest by driving once again over the Carpathian Mountains before reaching the southern plains back to the capital city.
 Please arrange your flights out of Bucharest (OTP) after 4 pm local time in order to give enough time for us to drive to the airport and comfortably make your flight home.